Master of Family Therapy

 Students will receive a minimum of 100 hours of supervision, at least 50 hours of which will be based on direct observation, videotape or audiotape.

-Students will complete 12-16 hours of face-to-face clinical work per week while in the Program.
-Students will receive supervision based on a 5 to 1 ratio of clinical hours to supervision hours.
+Students will complete 10-16 hours of clinical work per week while in the Program.
 Students will receive a combination of individual, dyadic and group supervision.